knyar/nginx-lua-prometheus/README.md

 globally or per server/location.

 * `value` is a value that should be added to the counter.
 Defaults to 1.
 * `label_values` is an array of label values.

-The number of values should match the number of label names defined when the counter was registered using `prometheus:counter()`.
+The number of label values should match the number of label names defined when the counter was registered using `prometheus:counter()`.
 No label values should be provided for counters with no labels.
+Non-printable characters will be stripped from label values.

 Example:
 ```